Set Features for Anomaly Detection: Acknowledgment

-Niv Cohen was funded by Israeli Science Foundation and the Hebrew University Data Science grants (CIDR).
+This research was partially supported by the Israeli Science Foundation, the Israeli Council for Higher Education (VATAT), the Hebrew University Data Science grants (CIDR), the Malvina and Solomon Pollack scholarship, and a grant from KLA.
+Niv Cohen was partially supported by the Israeli data science scholarship for outstanding postdoctoral fellows (VATAT).
 We thank Paul Bergmann for kindly sharing numerical results for many of the methods compared on the MVTec-LOCO dataset.